ajmccredie/fudge-kitchen/README.md

 - Click "Create bucket".
   - **Bucket name**: Choose a name, ideally matching your Heroku app's name.
   - **Region**: Select the region closest to you.
-  - **Uncheck** "Block all public access" and acknowledge that the bucket will be public.
+  - **Uncheck** "Block all Public Access" and acknowledge that the bucket will be public.
   - Under "Object Ownership", enable ACLs and select "Bucket owner preferred".
   - In the "Properties" tab, enable static website hosting.
 Set "index.html" and "error.html" as the default documents.